carpentries/instructor-training/_episodes/18-management.md

  you completed the last step, and a yellow sticky note if you need help.").
  In online workshops, Zoom has a green "✓" and red "x" that may be used in place of sticky notes.

+ #### Formative Assessment
+ Calling for sticky notes is one kind of formative assessment!
+But it does not give you detailed information about how learners are progressing.

 #### Breaks (ideally with snacks)
  Two-day workshops often fit best in busy schedules, allowing an intensive burst of dedicated time and energy.
 However, "intensive" is a key word -- two day workshops are intense!
 In addition to minding your pacing, it is important to schedule breaks, and to take them on time.
 In addition to allowing vital rest and social time, this will also allow learners to attend to work and personal matters at predictable times.
  At in-person workshops, coffee and snacks to suit a range of dietary needs are highly recommended.
 This may mean charging a small fee for your workshop to cover the cost.

+ #### Feedback
+ Using sticky cards as "minute cards" and creating time for Carpentries surveys are two essential components of a Carpentries workshop.
+ Save your best feedback to look at on a tough day!

 ### Co-Teaching Models